fediverse-devnet/feditest/docs/plan/index.md

    developer wants to know whether they broke interop with some other app in their latest commit.

-   Example question: "Did me adding this extra value in my `@context` create difficulties for users whose friends are on Firefish?"
+   Example question: "Did adding this extra value in my `@context` create difficulties for users whose friends are on Firefish?"

 3. **To interactively enable new developers to quickly and correctly implement the relevant